arung-agamani/arung-agamani/README.md

 ## Field of Expertise

-I am confident in my capabilities on backend and frontend development.
+I am confident in my capabilities on various fields.
 My tech stacks are :

+### Desktop Application
+- OpenGL
+- Qt (and PyQt)
+- Unity and C#

 ### Backend